Forum of Culture and Arts of Uzbekistan Foundation

 The Forum of Culture and Arts of Uzbekistan Foundation, also known as The Fund Forum, established in February 2004, was an NGO in Uzbekistan, pursuing the goal of supporting domestic science, culture, education and sports.
-Among the founders and trustees of the Fund are famous figures of culture and arts from Uzbekistan and foreign countries.
-Chairperson of Board of Trustees is Gulnara Karimova.
-The Fund Forum is already the biggest public organisation in Uzbekistan, and it is also rapidly expanding its international activities, currently it has representative offices in Moscow, Beijing, Tokyo, Paris, Vienna, Geneva, Madrid, New York City, Berlin and London.
+Among the founders and trustees of the Fund were famous figures of culture and arts from Uzbekistan and foreign countries.
+Chairperson of Board of Trustees was Gulnara Karimova.
+The Fund Forum was the biggest public organisation in Uzbekistan, and it expanded its international activities, currently it has representative offices in Moscow, Beijing, Tokyo, Paris, Vienna, Geneva, Madrid, New York City, Berlin and London.
 The NGO was closed in November 2013.